geekswagg/aspire-app-dev-in-a-day-ko/docs/01-blazor-frontend.md

     cd workshop
     ```

-1. 아래 명령어를 차례로 실행시켜 Blazor 웹 앱 프로젝트를 생성합니다.
+1. Run the commands below to create a Blazor web app project.

     ```bash
     dotnet new sln -n AspireYouTubeSummariser